5 Delicious Spots to Enjoy Manti in Yerevan (+ Tips!)

 Manti is a traditional dumpling dish popular both in Armenia proper and the Armenian diaspora.

-Although you are able to find (incredibly delicious) manti in Armenia today, manti is traditionally thought to have originated first in historical Western-Armenian cultures which explain its popularity in the global Armenian diaspora to this day.
+Although you are able to find (incredibly delicious) manti in Armenia today, manti is traditionally thought to have originated first in historical Western Armenian cultures which explains its popularity in the global Armenian diaspora to this day.

 Manti at Anteb - Best places for Manti in Yerevan-1